What to do in Valletta? The 13 must-see sights in Malta’s capital

 Most of the palace serves as a private museum and is a popular tourist attraction in Valletta, but some rooms have been restored to offer accommodation for discerning travellers visiting the city.

 Casa Rocca Piccola is open Monday to Saturday, 10:00–17:00.
-Admission is €9.50 for adults, €6 for students (including university students) and free for children under 14.
+Admission is €9 for adults, €5 for students (including university students) and free for children under 14.

 🏡 Looking for an extraordinary experience?
-We suggest you spend the night at Casa Rocca Piccola , a unique Bed & Breakfast stay in one of the most iconic palaces in Valletta.
+We suggest you spend the night at Casa Rocca Piccola, a unique Bed & Breakfast stay in one of the most iconic palaces in Valletta.

 Teatru Manoel